mlibrary/design-system-old/plan.md

 - [ ] COMP-1: Consider if Storybook should live within the @umich-lib/components package and not at the root.
 - [ ] COMP-2: Chat -- Reach out to stakeholders about when to use the Chat component.
 Probably someone from Ask a Librarian staff.
 - [ ] COMP-3: Universal Header -- Reach out to Heidi and folks about when to use component content.
+- [ ] COMP-4: Bug/Improvement: Fix chat component small screen Ask a Librarian CSS skin; It can sometimes get all wonky.
+Also, the "chat offline" message has too low of contrast.
+Can this be improved?

 ### CSS